 The mission of the academic advising program is to promote student development, provide resources for academic success, and prepare students for their careers, citizenship, and their lives.
-Academic advising is coordinated through the Office of Student Academic Services.
+Academic advising is coordinated through the Office of the Registrar.
 Each student is assigned an adviser at the time of enrollment from the appropriate academic program area.

 The assigned adviser assists the student with interpreting academic requirements and regulations, establishing career and educational goals, and determining course schedules.
 The adviser will also advocate for student success and persistence.
 While input from other professionals on campus is valuable, the official adviser serves as the best individual on campus for students to seek counsel from in terms of their program, course scheduling, and achieving academic success.